Day Trip to Alcoutim and Mértola: Border Views and the World’s Only Cross-Border Zipline

 Manta Rota, the closest to Tavira, is a quiet village favoured by Portuguese holidaymakers.
 Its wide beach is backed by low dunes and borders the eastern edge of the Ria Formosa Natural Park, making it a peaceful spot to swim, birdwatch, or enjoy grilled fish at one of the beachfront eateries.
 The sunsets here are glorious, especially after a day of cycling or walking along the nearby nature trails.

-Just a few minutes west lies Altura, a charming and laid-back seaside town with a modest village centre, pine forests, and long sandy beaches.
+Just a few minutes east lies Altura, a charming and laid-back seaside town with a modest village centre, pine forests, and long sandy beaches.
 Altura’s beach is wide, clean, and easily accessible, ideal for families with small children or anyone seeking a restful day by the sea.
 The vibe is easygoing, with casual cafés and local restaurants dotted along the coastal strip.

 Further along the coast, Monte Gordo blends beach life with a lively, local spirit.
 Once a small fishing village, it’s now a low-key resort town with a broad promenade, palm trees, and a blend of visitors—many from across the Spanish border.
 Despite its growth, Monte Gordo still preserves its maritime soul through the Associação de Pesca Artesanal de Monte Gordo.
 Each morning, traditional arte xávega boats are pulled onto the beach by tractors, nets full of the day’s fresh catch.
 It’s a rare and wonderful sight: artisanal fishing as it has been done for generations.